Parking for disabled people

 If you believe that a nearby disabled parking bay is no longer being used by local residents, then please contact the Transport Development Team.

-All of the on-street disabled parking bays within Bracknell borough are contained within a legal order, so a short consultation exercise will be undertaken within the immediate vicinity of the bay to ensure that the bay is not still required by any local resident.
+All of the on-street disabled parking bays within Bracknell borough are contained within a legal order, so a short consultation exercise will be undertaken within the immediate vicinity of the bay to make sure that the bay is not still required by any local resident.
 If it is not required, the markings and sign will be removed and the bay will revert to general use.

 Public parking spaces for disabled people

 There are spaces for Blue Badge holders in many of the borough's car parks.
 There are no free concessions for Blue Badge holders in any of our charging car parks.

-Blue Badge holders are reminded to park in accordance with the guidance issued with the badge.
+Blue Badge holders are reminded to park in line with the guidance issued with the badge.
 Please make sure that your badge and clock are displayed correctly when required.